 Products used for treating periodontal disease that are available from a compounding pharmacy include antibiotics and antiseptics, along with topical anesthetic gels to help make treatment less painful.
 The products that are commercially available may not be in the forms that are most effective and can have limited options for customization.
 Obtaining these medications at a compounding pharmacy can also be more affordable.

 Antibiotics and Antiseptics for Periodontal Disease

 Antibiotics and antiseptics are used between scaling and root planing appointments as an adjunct treatment to maintain results.
 They are also sometimes used as an alternative to more invasive surgery.
-In some cases the traditional antibiotics are not useful as certain species of bacteria have become resistant to them.

 There are different types of antibiotics and methods of administration that are available from a compounding pharmacy.
 At our pharmacy the most popular forms we make are topical gels and mouth rinses.
 These localized delivery methods avoid the systemic effects of orally administered antibiotics.
 Products we make at our compounding pharmacy include:

 Minocycline and doxycycline are tetracycline antibiotics that eliminate bacteria that cause periodontal disease.
 These medications are often tried first as they provide additional benefits that include reducing inflammation and slowing the destruction of tissue and bone.
 Combining a tetracycline antibiotic with scaling and root planing has been shown to produce better results than scaling and root planing alone.
 Minocycline 2% gel is available from our pharmacy as an alternate to Arestin.